-At a time when it is facing pressure against its restructuring plan, the Toky Group has reached an agreement with SPX that will allow it to reduce its financial leverage and have the support of Rogério Xavier 's management firm against a proposal being orchestrated by Buriti, a significant shareholder that is trying to remove the current board of directors.
+At a time when it is facing pressure against its restructuring plan, the Toky Group has reached an agreement with SPX that will allow it to reduce its financial leverage and have the support of Rogério Xavier 's management firm against a proposal being orchestrated by Buriti, a significant shareholder that is trying to remove the current board of directors, accusing the administration of irregular corporate practices.

 The company, resulting from the merger between Mobly and Tok&Stok , announced this Monday, December 29th, that it has reached an agreement with SPX so that the asset manager, which owns 13.1% of the company, will not convert the debentures it holds based on the value of the capital increase approved on November 14th, of R$ 1.